ib619/VICI_SYNTH/README.md

 The aformentioned structure allowed us to minimise the use of blocking dependencies for data protection, thus minimising the risk of deadlock.

 ## Advanced Features
 The pictures below demonstrate the implementation of several advanced features.
 All of the waveforms present here come from oscilloscope measurements on our synthesizer modules.
-Advanced features where implemented where:
+Advanced features where implemented which:

-•Demonstrates principles of real-time / concurrent programming •Makes better use of the microcontroller hardware to improve performance •Allow the group to collaborate effectively
+•Demonstrate principles of real-time / concurrent programming •Make better use of the microcontroller hardware to improve performance •Allow the group to collaborate effectively
 •Features are interesting and fun or have practical applications.